hack5t3r1sk/rmshell/README.md

 *rmshell* is a tool to resolve [root-me.org](https://www.root-me.org/) challenges over a SOCKS proxy.

 It's main purpose is to check whether the public IP has changed.
 If yes it will perform a new login on root-me.org through the proxy, allowing the current public IP to SSH into the challenge.

-The second purpose is to provide a terminal-based navigation through the challenges and (still to be implemented) the selection of a challenge, opening the corresponding SSH shell in a dedicated panel over the SOCKS tunnel.
+The second purpose is to provide a terminal-based navigation through the challenges and the selection of a challenge, opening the corresponding SSH shell in a dedicated panel over the SOCKS tunnel.

+If you're not interested in the proxy feature, you still can use this tool in order to solve the challenges without any browser.
+See [Installation / Usage](#installation--usage) below

 ## Howto